-Many Scottish fashion and textiles companies make in Scotland and are manufacturing high quality bespoke goods for niche markets/customers and urgently need skilled staff that are able to produce bespoke high-end goods, meeting quality standards and customer demand.
+Many Scottish fashion and textiles companies wholly manufacture in Scotland and are making high quality bespoke goods for niche markets/customers and urgently need skilled staff that can produce bespoke high-end goods, meeting quality standards and customer demand.

 Brexit discussions and ageing workforce demographics are also concerning Scottish employers and the need to train new talent is of a high priority to keep the historic skills base alive to ensure Scotland remains competitive against overseas competition.